The Recruiting Trends Conference agenda is still developing. Watch this page or subscribe to our email list for updates.

 Shahid Wazed, Social Recruiting Strategist, Shahid Wazed International

 Track C, Solution Provider: Assemble, Arm and Amplify: How to Build an Employer Brand That Attracts Rockstars!
+(Jamaica A)

 Did you know 69% of Americans would blow off a job - even if they were unemployed - with a company with a bad reputation?
 On the flipside, 84% would consider leaving their current jobs if offered another role - even for just a 1-10% salary increase - with a company that had an excellent rep. Learn how embracing transparency, authenticity and openness creates a trusted employer brand that attracts and retains today’s top talent.